 To accompany it, I went for a cappuccino, made from the House blend of Medium Roasted Brazilian Monsoon Malabar and Tanzanian Coffee.
 Really nice coffee and the best kick start to the afternoon after that wonderful meal.

 The entire meal was faultless, delicious and dreamy.
-It since gained a Michelin Star, and I have dined there countless times, and every time is as special as the first.
+I have dined there countless times, and every time is as special as the first.

 I can’t recommend it enough if you are looking for a fantastic Indian restaurant to try out.
 You will love the venue and the food, and the excellent service!
 The cocktails are a must have too.